Data management and ScholarWorks frequently asked questions

 How do I make my work accessible or make sure it is accessible before uploading it to ScholarWorks?

 We understand the importance of making work accessible to everyone and encourage contributors to ensure their own work is accessible before submitting it to ScholarWorks.
-The University's Teaching and Learning Technology has a resource to help authors make their works accessible.
-UNR's Disability Services also provides a list of accessibility tools and information.
+The University's Teaching and Learning Technology has resources to help authors make their works accessible.

 I want to use an item in ScholarWorks, but it is not fully accessible – how do I find help?